nasa-jpl/open-source-rover/parts_list/README.md

   * Consider getting a fireproof battery bag.
 LiPo batteries are extremely flammable/explosive and a fire caused by a battery is extremely difficult to put out.
   * You'll also need a way to connect your battery to the PCB via a XT30 connector (MH-FC) which depends on the battery you get.
 Often these come with the charger for the battery
 * A Raspberry Pi 3 or 4.
 Other options may work as well, but we recommend starting here.

+# Maintaining the Parts List

+Parts can become out of stock or discontinued in the future.
+In this case, the part list can be modified by editing `parts_list.csv`, which covers all the mechanical parts, `digikey_bom.csv`, which covers most of the electrical part, and `extra_parts.md` to cover the rest.
+After doing so, you can compile to update the `README.md` file using `csv_to_md.py` (The compilation will also happen automatically with a merge). **Do not** edit `README.md` directly, as it will be overwritten by the compilation process.